 We encourage all families to consider an education from the Lycée Français de New York regardless of their financial situation, as we are committed to providing financial support to families with demonstrated financial need.

 The Lycée sets aside dedicated funds each year for its financial assistance program, funded in part by its endowment and donors.
-In fact, over the last five years, the Lycée has grown its financial aid from $1.7 million in 2012 to close to over $3.0 million in 2017-18, or 80%!
+In fact, over the last five years, the Lycée has grown its financial aid from $1.7 million in 2012 to just under $5.0 million in 2020, or 200%!
 It's only the beginning.

 Lycée financial assistance is available to students of all nationalities.
 Financial aid from the French Government is also available for French applicants (scroll down to “French Government Financial Aid” for more information).
 Applications for the Lycée's Financial Aid must be filled out and submitted every year.